coingate/woocommerce-plugin/readme.txt

 Accept cryptocurrency payments in your store with the CoinGate module - a fully automated payment processing and invoicing solution for online stores.

-Receive payouts in Bitcoin and other cryptocurrencies, Euros, GBP and USD without exchange rate volatility risk!
+Receive payouts in Euros, stablecoins and other cryptocurrencies without exchange rate volatility risk!

 ***COINGATE CRYPTOCURRENCY PAYMENT GATEWAY FOR WOOCOMMERCE***